Jobs for Navy Veterans

 A Hospital Corpsman is a para-medical professional who provides health care to service people and their families.
 After receiving basic medical training for about 3-4 months, HMs can be assigned to hospitals, ships, or bases where they may function as medical technicians, nurses' aides, or physician and dental assistants.
 They are primarily concerned with giving first aid and micro-surgery.
 During times of war, HMs will serve on battlefields administering first aid to Marines.

 My son was a Hospital Corpsman for five years.
 After his medical training, he was assigned for duty to the National Navy Hospital in Bethesda, Maryland.
 He was also deployed on a ship for two months to Europe.
 HMs can easily find jobs such as medical assistants and X-ray technicians in the civilian world.

 2. Legal Man - LN

 A Legal Man is a trained paralegal assistant.
-In the Navy, a LN will assist Navy lawyers in court martials and nonjudicial punishment affairs.
+In the Navy, an LN will assist Navy lawyers in court-martials and nonjudicial punishment affairs.
 A job as a paralegal assistant with a law firm would be easy to get.

 Miscellaneous Navy Jobs

-The Navy has many other miscellaneous jobs which offer training for future civilian careers.
+The Navy has many other miscellaneous jobs that offer training for future civilian careers.
 A few examples of these miscellaneous jobs are as follows: